Skip to main content

 • Take on a real-world internships and get involved in service learning.

-• Scholarships available to students also pursuing a major, minor or certificate in foreign language.
+• Scholarships available to students also pursuing a major, minor or certificate in world language.

 • Prepare for service in the Peace Corps.
 There are also opportunities to Study Abroad.